TrustCloud launches native ServiceNow application to deliver enterprise-grade continuous control monitoring. Read more →

 API security is indispensable for regulatory compliance.
 Many industries are subject to stringent data protection laws and regulations, such as GDPR, HIPAA, and PCI DSS.
 Failure to secure APIs in compliance with these standards can result in substantial fines, legal consequences, and reputational damage.
 Maintaining API security ensures that an organization adheres to these regulations, mitigating legal and financial risks.

-Moreover, API security is crucial for maintaining business continuity.
+Moreover, API security is critical to preserving business continuity.
 APIs often underpin critical processes and functions within an organization.
 Any compromise in security or service disruption can have a cascading effect on operations, leading to downtime, lost revenue, and customer dissatisfaction.
 Ensuring API security is a strategic move to prevent such disruptions and maintain operational stability.

-Here are key points on why it is important to maintain API security:
+Here are some key points about why it is important to maintain API security:

 Challenges in maintaining API security